HiPerCoRe/KTT/OnboardingGuide.md

 Offline kernel tuning is the simplest use case of KTT framework.
 It involves creating a kernel, specifying its arguments (data), defining tuning parameters and then launching autotuning.
 During autotuning, tuning parameter values are propagated to kernel source code in a form of preprocessor definitions.
-E.g., when configuration which contains parameter with name unroll_factor and value 2 is launched, the following code is added at the beginning of kernel source code: #define unroll_factor 2.
+E.g., when configuration which contains parameter with name unroll_factor and value 2 is launched, the following code is added at the beginning of kernel source code: `#define unroll_factor 2`.
 The definitions can be used to alter kernel functionality based on tuning parameter values.

 ```cpp